kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 $ ~/$APP_NAME/$version/bin/$APP_NAME remote
 ```

+Notice that we don't need to `source .env` while running `remote` command
+because it is  connecting to our running process.

-More details and edge cases will be cover below.
+More details will be cover below.

 ## Running migration